About Skin Resurfacing

 Laser resurfacing, sometimes called a “laser peel,” involves a carbon dioxide (CO2) laser or Erbium Laser to remove areas of damaged or wrinkled skin, layer by layer.

-The procedure is most commonly used to minimize the appearance of wrinkles and lines, especially around the mouth and the eyes.
-However, it is also effective in treating facial scars or areas of uneven pigmentation and precancerous lesions.
+The procedure is most commonly used to minimize the appearance of wrinkles and lines, especially near the mouth and the eyes.
+However, it is also one of the best ways to treat facial scars or areas of uneven pigmentation and precancerous lesions.

 Chemical Peels and Dermabrasion

 Chemical peels and dermabrasion are two other treatments to resurface and change the overall appearance of your skin.
 The strength of the peels used and the depth of dermabrasion provided at Athré Facial Plastics are drastically different than what is provided at a day spa-type facility.
-Physician-grade resurfacing can rejuvenate skin, remove acne scarring, and remove age spots and freckles.
+Physician-grade resurfacing is one of the best options to rejuvenate skin, remove acne scarring, and remove age spots and freckles.

 Skin Resurfacing Procedure